 Gahanna Black Parents Association, 7 p.m. the third Thursday of the month at Gahanna Lincoln High School, Room A160, 140 S. Hamilton Road.

 Capitol City Chorus (Barbershop), rehearsals, 7 p.m.
 Mondays at First Community Congregational Church, 470 Havens Corners Road, Gahanna.
 For information, visit capitolcitychorus.org.

 Mid-Ohio Boogie Club, swing dance club, 7 to 10 p.m.
-Wednesdays at 1960 Schrock Road, Columbus.
+Wednesdays at 144 E. Olentangy St., Powell.
 Dance lessons from 7 to 8 pm., with dancing to follow.
-Singles and couples as well as beginners are invited.
+Singles, couples and beginners are invited.
 Membership is $35 per year; cover charges are $8 for guests, $3 for members.
-For more information, go to midohioboogieclub.org or call 614-939-1844.
+For more information, visit midohioboogieclub.org or call 614-939-1844.

 New Neighbors League of Greater Columbus, monthly luncheon the second Tuesday of each month, informal monthly coffees in members' homes and monthly book clubs for women who have moved to the Columbus Metro areas within one year of relocation.
 Visit newneighborscolumbus.com for meeting times and locations.
 For information, email email@example.com.

 AmSpirit Business Connections-Towne Centre Chapter, 12:15 p.m.
 Wednesdays at Logan's Roadhouse, 3969 Morse Crossing.
 The program focuses on networking opportunities.
 For more information, contact Tom Anderson at 614-679-0912 or firstname.lastname@example.org.
 For general information, visit amspirit.com.